 Other than the above symptoms, sometimes hypertension has no symptoms at all.

 If hypertension goes undetected and uncontrolled, it can cause severe damage to the body.
-That is why is it important for at-risk individuals, as well as everyone, to measure their blood pressure regularly.
+That is why is it important for at-risk individuals, as well as everyone, to measure their BP regularly.

 According to the American Heart Association, these factors put people more at risk of high BP: